LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-The highest unit price of an item in our index is 498.79.
+The highest unit price of an item is 498.79.

 ![image](https://user-images.githubusercontent.com/60980933/112511189-cca57a00-8d57-11eb-9ab3-809b2a410636.png)